BenSlabbert/score-keep/README.md

 # score-keep

-This is the score keep app from the MEteor-React Udemy course: http://udemy.com/meteor-react/
+This is the score keep app from the Meteor-React Udemy course: http://udemy.com/meteor-react/